What does baby latch mean?

 Your breastfed baby latches on correctly when you can see his ears are shaking

-Both adults and infants are producing a characteristic little ear movement while sucking, drinking, and eating.
+Both adults and infants are producing a natural little ear movement while sucking, drinking, and eating.

 Watch yourself while eating for this sign, where it is a natural mechanism due to the lower jaw movement.